rkitover/windows-dev-guide/README.md

 It will however use `cmd.exe` to execute shell commands by default and will not run any normal Makefiles for POSIX/Linux.

-There are two ways to fix this, one is to use [BusyBox](#using-busybox) ash as the shell for Make, which will run POSIX shell commands, which should be sufficient for most Makefiles.
-If, however, you need to run GNU shell commands from your Makefiles, you can use Git Bash as the shell, which will run GNU shell commands that come with the Git for Windows distribution (which is based on MSYS2) and any others in your `$env:PATH`.
+There are three ways to fix this, one is to use [BusyBox](#using-busybox) ash as the shell for Make, which will run POSIX shell commands, which should be sufficient for most Makefiles.
+If, however, you need to run GNU shell commands from your Makefiles, you can use MSYS2 or Git Bash as the shell, which will run GNU shell commands that come with MSYS2 or the Git for Windows distribution (which is based on MSYS2) and any others in your `$env:PATH`.

 To use [BusyBox](#using-busybox) ash as your Make shell, create the file `~/.local/bin/make.cmd` with the following contents: